 Step1 – This is the important bit – get everything ready and in reach before you start!
 We used the following;

-1 plastic 15 section tray, 2 Koi from mytinyworlds miniature fish collection (for each pond you make), wooden sticks for stiring, wood skewer for poking and moving items in place, stones for bottom of pond, green moss for decoration, cheap jug to put resin in, Polymer Resin, Setting agent.
+1 plastic 15 section tray, 2 Koi from mytinyworlds miniature fish collection (for each pond you make), wooden sticks for stirring, wood skewer for poking and moving items in place, stones for bottom of pond, green moss for decoration, cheap jug to put resin in, Polymer Resin, Setting agent.

 Step 2 – Cover your worktop with brown paper, newspaper, an old magazine or anything you do not mind being totally covered in sticky resin.